 Lastly, a home purchase is an investment—in fact, for many people, it’s the biggest investment they’ll ever make—and therefore it’s crucial to have an understanding of the direction in which property prices are headed.
-Investment isn’t a perfect science (if we knew for certain where prices would be in 5 or 10 years from now, we’d become billionaires), but nonetheless it is worth reading up on the property market at the time and specifically in the area in which you’re thinking of buying.
+Investment isn’t a perfect science, but nonetheless it is worth reading up on the property market at the time and specifically in the area in which you’re thinking of buying:

 Some questions to start with:

 - What is the current trend in local, state, and federal property prices?